 Many house plants do like a bit of sunshine but it is important not to let them get too hot.
 Some can get scorched leaves so it is good to avoid direct sunlight!
 Furthermore, we recommend keeping plants away from radiators.
 If you can, try rotating your plants either in different places within a room or even just turning them around a little.

-If you want to get some more ideas, don’t forget to check out our blog posts to see plenty of photos or head over to our Instagram.
+If you want to get some more ideas for your house plant style, don’t forget to check out our blog posts to see plenty of photos or head over to our Instagram.

-Monstera (Swiss Cheese Plant) in varnished base pot£30.00 Add to Basket
+Monstera (Swiss Cheese Plant) in varnished base pot£33.00 Add to Basket